Mustapha-ghalleb/Handwritten-digit-recognition/README.md

 ## 🧠 LSTM Model Training & Deployment

 This project features a **Long Short-Term Memory (LSTM) neural network** specifically trained for handwritten digit recognition and deployed on an STM32 microcontroller.
-The complete model development process, from data preprocessing to training optimization, is documented in our comprehensive Jupyter notebook.
+The complete model development process, from data preprocessing to training optimization, is documented in my comprehensive Jupyter notebook.

 ### 📊 Model Development Process